willrmull/BIOL-505-ATAC-seq/README.md

 #-The scripts folder contains .sh files used for installing the conda environent for the project and converting the genome file to a tsv

 # src
-#The src folder contains python files used in the workflow
+#-The src folder contains python files used in the workflow

 ## Steps
 #-Take in fasta or fastq file and convert it to a tsv using final_genome_builder.sh